 The graph $\GG_n$ consists of a large connected component $\TT_n$ with vertices

-plus the (possibly empty) set of isolated points $\{2k : 1 \le k \le n, \; \varepsilon_{nk} = 0\}$.
-The graph $\TT_n$ is a tree.
+and the (possibly empty) set of isolated points $\{2k : 1 \le k \le n, \; \varepsilon_{nk} = 0\}$.
+Note that the graph $\TT_n$ is a tree.
 It resembles a comb with some of the teeth missing, see Figure~\ref{fig:comb_picture_clip.eps}.

-No matter how we chose a root, the sequence of random finite trees $(\TT_n)_{n=1}^\infty$ would not converge in the probability fringe sense because the cardinality of the subtree below a uniformly chosen point would not converge in distribution to a finite random variable.
-However, if we look at the empirical distribution of the tree within graph distance $k$ of a vertex $v$ as $v$ ranges over the $\TT_n$, then it is not hard to see that this random measure converges to a deterministic limit for every $k$.
-This observation and the fact that the vertices of $\TT_n$ have degree at most $3$ shows that the moments of the spectral distribution of $\TT_n$ converge as $n \rightarrow \infty$ to finite constants, and these constants are the moments of a distribution that is determined by its moments.
-Therefore, the spectral distribution of $\TT_n$ converges in distribution to a deterministic limit as $n \rightarrow \infty$, and in order to compute the moments of that limit, it suffices to compute the limits of the expectations of the moments of the spectral distribution of $\TT_n$
+Observe that, irrespective of the choice of the root, the sequence of random finite trees $(\TT_n)_{n=1}^\infty$ will not converge in the probability fringe sense because the cardinality of the subtree below a uniformly chosen point does not converge in distribution to a finite random variable.
+However, if we look at the empirical distribution of the subtrees spanned by the vertices within graph distance $k$ of a vertex $v$ as $v$ ranges over the $\TT_n$, then that this random measure converges to a deterministic limit for every $k$.
+This observation and the fact that the vertices of $\TT_n$ have degree at most $3$ shows that the moments of the spectral distribution of $\TT_n$ converge as $n \rightarrow \infty$ to finite constants, and further that these constants are the moments of a unique probability distribution.
+Thus, the spectral distribution of $\TT_n$ converges in distribution to a deterministic limit as $n \rightarrow \infty$, and in order to compute the moments of that limit it suffices to compute the limits of the expectations of the moments of the spectral distribution of $\TT_n$

 Write $Z_n = \# \{1 \le k \le n : \varepsilon_{nk} = 0\}$.
 By permuting indices, it is possible to re-write the adjacency matrix of $\GG_n$ in block form, where the upper-left block has dimensions $(2n-Z_n) \times (2n-Z_n)$ and is the adjacency matrix of $\TT_n$, while the lower-right block is the zero matrix of dimensions $Z_n \times Z_n$.
 Therefore, if we write $F_n$ (respectively, $H_n$) for the empirical distribution of the eigenvalues of the adjacency matrix of $\TT_n$ (respectively, $\GG_n$), then